Born-MT/laravel-technical-exam/README.md

   - **Livewire** for real-time article updates without page refresh
   - **Inertia.js** for SPA-like experience
 - Add loading states and smooth transitions
+- Filter/search functionality by category, source, or date range

 ### 8. **Additional Features**
 - Email notifications for new articles in followed categories